its-mkarmakar/PixAI/README.md

-# PixAI - Your Imagination, Make Visible.
+# PixAI - Your Imagination, Made Visible

 ## ⚙ Introduction

-Welcome to **PixAI**, an innovative AI-Powered Text-to-Image Generator Application.
-This advanced Full Stack SaaS platform enables users to turn their creative text prompts into stunning, high-quality images using the power of the **ClipDrop API**.
+Welcome to **PixAI**, an innovative **AI-Powered Text-to-Image Generator Application**.
+This advanced **Full Stack SaaS** platform enables users to turn their creative text prompts into stunning, high-quality images using the power of the **ClipDrop API**.

-Built on the robust **MERN stack (MongoDB, Express, React, and Node.js)**, PixAI offers a seamless user experience with features like a **credit-based** generation system and secure payment integration through **Razorpay**.
+Built on the robust **MERN stack** (MongoDB, Express, React, and Node.js), PixAI offers a seamless user experience with features like a **credit-based generation system** and secure payment integration through **Razorpay**.

-With a **responsive user interface** and a scalable architecture, **PixAI** combines modern design with cutting-edge technology to meet the needs of creators, developers, and businesses.
+With a **responsive user interface** and a scalable architecture, PixAI combines modern design with cutting-edge technology to meet the needs of creators, developers, and businesses.

 ---